Sex and Children

 I know that I’ve used the dreaded word “permit.”
 It leads to the difficult question: How are these desirable limits to be achieved?

-There are a non-punitive measures that limit the number of children in families to smallish numbers, and all those measures would already operate in a fair society.
+There are a number of non-punitive measures that limit the number of children in families to smallish numbers, and all those measures would already operate in a fair society.
 First, people must have enough security in old age that they don’t need a small army of offspring as their own personal social security program.
 Second, women must have their rights to self-determination, education, and other occupations besides motherhood.
-(An example from just one study of abortion rights in India, 2005.)
-Judging by the experience of developed European countries, those two things bring the rate of reproduction close to replacement level.
+Judging by the experience of countries where women have acquired some rights and where there is retirement security, those two things by themselves bring the rate of reproduction close to replacement level.
 Maybe with the addition of strong cultural support for families with no more than one or two children, other measures might only rarely need to be applied.
 Advertising, mass media, and social networks would all have to send the same message, in a similar way as they do now, for instance, about the undesirability of smokers.

 However, limits laid down in law would still be necessary if for no other reason than to stress their importance and to provide recourse against the occasional social irresponsibles who we will always have with us.
 The punishments for exceeding those limits would have to be rather different than for other anti-environmental excesses.
 After all, nobody on earth would want to, how should I say this?, “remove” the children.
 Incarcerating the parents also wouldn’t be helpful.
 It would create problems and solve none.